erajasekar/cs-workshop/PITCHME.md

-## What you need to know about Computer Science and Software Engineering Job?
+## Basics of Computer Science and Software Engineering Job?

 ---